yNotAVAILABLEa/Delphi-HawkEye/README-HawkEye.md

  - rustup 1.27.1
  - rustc 1.83.0

-Except for `rustup` and `rust`, the above packages can be installed directly using `sudo apt-get install <package>` on Linux.
+Except for `rustup` and `rustc`, the above packages can be installed directly using `sudo apt-get install <package>` on Linux.
 For `rustup`, run the following command and follow the instructions.
 ```
 sudo apt-get install curl
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh